-- Alumni borrowing privileges: alumni may register for a library card with any of our libraries that will allow them to check out most types of material from that library.
-A card can be secured in the following ways:
+Alumni may register for a free library card with any of our libraries that will allow them to check out up to 5 books from the University or Seminary Library (some exclusions may apply).
+You can secure a card in the following ways:

 - In person at any of our circulation desks

-- Seminary alumni cards can be secured by phone or by filling out the Seminary Alumni Card Request Form.
+- Seminary alumni cards can be secured by filling out the Seminary Alumni Card Request Form.

-- Access to the ATLASerials® database.
+- Seminary Graduates have access to the ATLASerials® for Alumni Database.
 Other databases are available for use on site in the libraries.

 Resources Beyond Bethel

-Your Minnesota public library card provides one-stop access to five statewide library services:
+Minnesota residents: Your Minnesota public library card provides one-stop access to following statewide library services: